How to Start the Conversation About Retail Sustainability

 Beyond meeting customers’ call to operate more sustainably it’s the right thing to do for our planet and for future generations.

 But sustainability is such a broad term and can mean many things.
-Starting the process can seem overwhelming for large retailers, and many are unsure where to start.
+Starting the process can be overwhelming for large retailers, and some feel unsure where to start on this huge undertaking.

 The Bunzl Retail Services team has recently worked with some of the nation’s largest retailers to implement more sustainable solutions, we wanted to share a little bit about how to start the complicated process.